telepresenceio/telepresence/examples/guestbook/developing-services-with-k8s.md

 Try editing `index.html` and renaming the Submit button to Go.
 Hit reload, and you'll immediately see your changes reflected live.

-Note: If you're on Mac OS X and this doesn't work, make sure that your directory is enabled in the Docker file sharing menu.
+Note: If you're on Mac OS X and this doesn't work, make sure that your directory is enabled in the Docker file sharing menu in the upper right hand side.
 Also, note that the path is case-sensitive.

 ### Behind the scenes